Why Your Children Will Benefit From a Catholic Education

 Why Parents Choose Catholic Schools

 If you’re searching for reasons to send your child to Catholic school, you don’t have to look far.
 All of the advantages we touched on above are convincing reasons to consider.
-If you’re still asking yourself, “Should I send my child to Catholic school?” see if you can relate to any of these descriptions.
+If you’re still asking yourself, “Should I send my child to Catholic school?” or “Is Catholic education better than public?” see if you can relate to any of these descriptions.
 If so, you may want to choose Catholic school for your student.

 You Want Your Child to Receive Catholic Instruction Throughout the Week